-9. (1) No person may unfairly discriminate directly or indirectly against a person applying for admission to a facility on one or more grounds referred to in section 9(3) of the Constitution.
+9. (1) No person may unfairly discriminate directly or indirectly against an older person applying for admission to a facility on one or more grounds referred to in section 9(3) of the Constitution.

-(2) The need for a facility to reflect broadly the race composition of South Africa must be considered when determining eligibility for admission to that facility.
+(2) The need for a facility to reflect broadly the race composition of South Africa must 5 be considered when determining eligibility for admission to that facility.

-(3) If a person is refused admission to a facility, the manager of that facility must, on the request of that person, give reasons for such refusal to the person.
+(3) If a person is refused admission to a facility, the manager of that facility must, on the request of that person, give reasons in writing for such refusal to the person.